TristenLiu/EC440-Projects/Project 2/README.md

 8. While the project assignment talks about system calls, feel free to use the libc wrapper functions, documented in their corresponding beautiful man pages instead.

-Submission Guidelines:
-  Your shell must be written in C and run on Linux.
-It must compile without any warning/errors and run on ec440.bu.edu. (i.e., gcc -Werror will be in use) In your home directory create a folder (e.g., project1) and place README, makefile, myshell.c files (potentially, myshell.h) there.
-Switch to the project1 directory and execute submit1.